gulam101/Python-Tutorial-1/README.md

 ![IMG003](https://user-images.githubusercontent.com/45819118/71123446-984d2080-21da-11ea-9b9c-d2905c67383f.PNG)

+### Constraints: ###

-Constraints: None
+None

 What I learnt: Since I am new to Python ever small and unique feature of Python I need to know.
 So I learnt how to write a comment.
 This will come in handy and I also improved my knowledge on the Python IDE.

-It also seems that I learnt.
+### Improvements: ###

+None